ndkline/ndkline.com/_projects/irt-home.md

 weight: 8
 ---

-# IRT Reels
-Keeping you in the fight!

 ## Redesign

 The goal of the redesign was to create higher quality user experiences, create channels for organic community engagement, and for the codebase to be scalable and easily maintainable.